Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 4, 2025

 - Master’s degree: Counseling, psychology, social work, addiction studies, marriage and family therapy, or criminal justice

-Plus, most colleges and universities help students connect with local employers where they can complete their practicum and also begin accruing the required experience hours (see Step 2) needed for CADC certification.
+Plus, most colleges and universities help students connect with local employers where they can complete their practicum and also begin accruing the required experience hours needed for CADC certification.
 In short, a degree in addiction counseling or a related field will often facilitate the process of earning the required education and experience.

 The MCBAP maintains a list of Michigan schools that offer certificate and degree programs in addiction counseling.

-2. Complete 6,000 Hours of Supervised Counseling Experience (Or fewer by earning a degree!)
+(Or fewer by earning a degree!)

 Once you’ve completed your education and a period of supervised training, it’s time to begin putting your new skills to use and accruing the experience hours you’ll need for certification.